Trauma-informed self defence

 Empower yourself

-Connect to your inner strength, build the skills and mindset to set boundaries and move through life with confidence.
+Connect to your inner strength, build the skills and mindset to set boundaries and move with confidence.

 -